cdapio/cdap/cdap-docs/hydrator-manual/source/running-pipelines.rst

 - :ref:`CDAP CLI <cdap-cli>`
 - Command line tools, using the :ref:`Lifecycle HTTP RESTful API <http-restful-api-lifecycle-start>`

-.. _cask-hydrator-running-pipelines-within-hydrator
+.. _cask-hydrator-running-pipelines-within-hydrator:

 Running a Pipeline within Hydrator
 ==================================
 From within Hydrator, you can start and stop pipelines.

-For batch pipelines, you can start and stop their schedule.
-(To change their schedules requires creating a new pipelines with a new schedule.)
+For a batch pipeline, you can start or stop ("suspend") its schedule.
+It will then begin at the next scheduled time.
+(To change the schedule requires creating a new pipeline with a new schedule.)

-For real-time pipelines,
+For a real-time pipeline, you simply start or stop the pipeline.

+You can view details of a pipeline, such as its configuration, settings, stages, schemas, etc.